Tigers vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Boston Red Sox and Justin Turner will square off against Riley Greene and the Detroit Tigers at Fenway Park on Friday, with the first pitch at 7:10 PM ET.
+The Boston Red Sox and Triston Casas will take the field against the Detroit Tigers and Riley Greene on Saturday at 4:10 PM ET, in the second game of a three-game series at Fenway Park.

-The Tigers are +135 moneyline underdogs in this matchup against the Red Sox (-160).
-The game's total is set at 9 runs.
+The Red Sox are -200 moneyline favorites in this matchup against the Tigers (+165).
+The contest's total is listed at 9.5 runs.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.